rraziel/es-injection/doc/application-context.md

 3. the execution phase
 4. the [context stop](#context-stop)

-The context gets configured and, once started, becomes read-only.It is configured once and then, once started, becomes read-only.
+The context gets configured and, once started, becomes read-only.

 ## Context Configuration